Has your home undergone foundation repair lately?

 Floors

 Did your slab need some interior fixes?
-In this case, you probably have to replace the associated tiles and boards.
-Sometimes homeowners won’t have access to the exact board and tile types anymore.
+In this case, you probably have to replace the associated tiles and floor coverings.
+Sometimes homeowners won’t have access to the exact tile covering anymore.
 Just take into consideration that there might be some mismatch and discoloration between the original materials and their substitute.

 Soil

 Your foundation repair may have required some exterior procedures as well.
 Check areas that have had any soil removal with the follow-up of backfill.
-This backfill is bound to settle after some time has passed, but you may be dealing with soil that touches your home’s siding.
+This backfill is bound to settle after some time has passed, but you may be dealing with soil that touches your home’s brick fascia.
 Then you have to remove that soil.
-Otherwise, this dirt can start transferring unnecessary moisture behind the siding and can allow a path for termite infestation.
+Otherwise, this dirt can start transferring unnecessary moisture and provide a convenient pathway for bugs, including termites.

 Doors and Windows